mozilla/dennis/docs/translating.rst

 Summary
 =======

-Dennis can translate the strings in your ``.po`` file.
+Dennis can translate the strings in your PO file.
 For example, this does the default which extracts text from HTML strings and translates that text into Pirate::